steveblue/angular2-rollup/README.md

 # install the dependencies with npm
 $ npm install

-# build the dev environment from scratch, usually you will just need build:dev
-$ npm run build:clean

-#start the watchers, currently listens for changes in src/public, ts and scss files in src/app
+# Build and start the watchers, currently listens for changes in src/public, ts and scss files in src/app
-$ npm run watch
+$ npm start

 #open a new terminal window and start live-server
 $ npm run dev:server

+#Optionally, set environment variables with npm start.

+$ NODE_ENV=production npm start

 ```
 go to [http://localhost:4200](http://localhost:4200) in your browser.